 Only minor herbivory of container plants was observed in the Phase 3 mitigation areas.
-A small number of the container plants in the Tire Wash mitigation area appeared to be missing, which may be the result of herbivory.
 Minor herbivory generally will not kill the plants, but continued monitoring should be conducted during future visits to determine if herbivory is worsening.
 As the plants become more established, they will be less susceptible to the effects of herbivory.
 It should be noted that cages were installed by Nature's Image around container plants that appeared to be most susceptible to herbivory following container plant installation; however, if herbivory becomes an issue for the Phase 3 mitigation areas, additional caging around affected and/or favored container plants may be warranted.